thomasstrassmann/get-2-10/README.md

 }

 displayQuestion(index){
- * gets called everytime by the pickQuestion function with the questionIndex as parameter.
+ * gets called everytime by the pickQuestion function with the questionIndex as an argument.
  * grabs the question and options from the random object in the catalog.
  * assigns them to the according places in the HTML file.
  * stores the question index in the attribute data-index.